-This measurement model analysis (Outer Model) is aimed at assessing the validity and reliability of a construct on a variable being studied, namely Convergent Validity and Discriminatory Validity.
+The use of this measurement model analysis (Outer Model) is aimed at assessing the validity and reliability of a construct on a variable being studied, namely Convergent Validity and Discriminatory Validity.

-4.1.1 Convergent Validity
+4.2 Convergent Validity

-Convergent validity is the extent to which a measurement is positively correlated with an alternative measure of the same construct.
+Convergent validity is the extent to which a measurement is positively correlated with an alternative measurement of the same construct.
 An indicator or statement item is considered valid or not visible from the outer loading value of each item.
-If the outer loading value is >0.7, then an indicator is valid; if the outer loading value is <0.7, the indicator is invalid (Jogiyanto, 2009).
-The results of the outer model test, showing the value of outer loading using Smart PLS, are shown in Figure 1.
+If the outer loading value >0.7, then an indicator is valid and vice versa if the outer loading value <0.7, the indicator is invalid (Jogiyanto, 2009).
+The results of the outer model test showing the value of outer loading using Smart PLS can be seen in the following Figure 1: